Today, we’ll cover three common questions that investors in equity crowdfunding ask before making their first investment. They are:

 Do you want to invest in more than 9 deals per year?
 Then you either need to make your screening and investment process more efficient, or dedicate more time than 5 hours per week.

 This number is only a starting point to help pace your initial efforts.
-You should start to refine this as you get more experience and see how long you are spending to feel comfortable investing, and how many deals you reject vs. how many deals you decide to invest in.
+You should start to refine this as you gain more experience and see how long you are spending to feel comfortable investing, and how many deals you reject vs. how many deals you decide to invest in.

-Alternatively, you could make your screening process more efficient to hit your target faster.
+Alternatively, you can make your screening process more efficient to hit your target faster.
 You may find that you are much more efficient, screening deals in 2 hours, or perhaps investing in 1 out of every 5 that you do complete due diligence on.
 You will be able to refine your process as you gain more experience, but it’s good to have a target when starting out.

 That is the importance of noting these times and keeping good records of the deals you screen when starting out.